The unstable man

 We find a comparable promise elsewhere in the teachings of Jesus: "And the Lord said, If ye had faith as a grain of mustard seed, ye might say unto this sycamine tree, Be thou plucked up by the root, and be thou planted in the sea; and it should obey you" (Luke 17:6).
 Why do we not see Christians moving trees and mountains?
 So far as I know, there is no recorded instance of a believer casting a mountain into the sea or uprooting a tree and transplanting it elsewhere just by the power of prayer.
 Why not?

 Sometime ago I planted trees on my property.
-As I was doing the work, I naturally could not help but notice the many eye-catching specimens of flowering and shade trees in the yards of other people around town.
+As I was doing the work, I naturally could not help but notice the many eye-catching specimens of flowering trees and shade trees in the yards of other people around town.
 Why did I never command one of their trees to move to my property, and if I had done so, why would God never have granted my desire, through I prayed with perfect faith?
 Because I would have been stealing somebody else’s tree.

 On my own property, I have many trees and shrubs growing wild out in the draw behind my house.
 Many are strong, attractive, and flourishing.
 Many would be more useful if they were relocated to barren ground.
-So what if I had commanded one of these to pluck itself up and replant itself in my front yard?
+What if I commanded one of these to pluck itself up and replant itself in my front yard?
 I own the tree.
 Making it move would not be stealing, and it would serve me better in its new place.
 So, if I prayed for God to move it, I would be seeking a good thing.

 Or would I?
 Basically, I would be seeking to escape from work.
 God never performs a miracle just to suit our laziness.
 In His view, answering my prayer for relocation of the tree would not yield a good result, but an evil result.
 Look down a few verses.
-"God cannot be tempted with evil" (James 1:13).
+"God cannot be tempted with evil" (Jas.
+1:13).
 God cannot be persuaded to do evil even by the prayers of His children.
 That is why many prayers are never answered.
 They are seeking evil, not good.

 Then why does Jesus use the moving of mountains and trees to illustrate what we can accomplish by faith?
 Because these are clearly impossible things.
 You cannot move a tree, much less a mountain, just by speaking a word.
 Jesus is teaching us that by faith we can do the impossible.
-These illustrations are especially helpful because they show that there is nothing beyond the reach of spiritual power.
+His illustrations are especially helpful because they show that there is nothing beyond the reach of spiritual power.
 The power of prayer can affect not only hearts and minds, but also the world of nature.

 Why is faith the fuel for great spiritual power?
 Because faith, like doubt, can be either of two kinds, and both please God.
 Just as doubt can be uncertainty as to what to pray for, so faith can be confidence in what we should ask.
 Just as doubt can be unbelief that God will answer, so faith can be confidence that He will.
 Either kind of faith shows God that we are becoming exactly what He wants us to be.